divaaasharma/Northwind-data-warehouse/README.md

-# Northwind-data-warehouse
-Designed and implemented an ETL pipeline using SQL Server Integration Services (SSIS) to build a Northwind Data Warehouse with dimensional modeling and fact/dimension tables.
-# 🚀 ETL Process using SSIS (Northwind Data Warehouse)
+# SSIS ETL Northwind Data Warehouse

-## 📖 Overview
+## Overview

-This project demonstrates the implementation of an ETL (Extract, Transform, Load) pipeline using SQL Server Integration Services (SSIS).
-Data from the Northwind transactional database is extracted, transformed, and loaded into a dimensional data warehouse to support analytical reporting.
+This project demonstrates the design and implementation of an ETL (Extract, Transform, Load) pipeline using SQL Server Integration Services (SSIS).
+The ETL process extracts transactional data from the Northwind database, applies data transformations, and loads it into a dimensional data warehouse optimized for business intelligence and analytical reporting.

+The project follows dimensional modeling principles by creating dimension tables and a centralized fact table to support efficient querying and reporting.

 ---

-## 🎯 Objectives
+## Objectives

+- Build a dimensional data warehouse from the Northwind database.
+- Design and implement ETL workflows using SSIS.
-- Extract data from the Northwind database
+- Extract data from the source database.
-- Transform data using SSIS transformations
+- Perform data cleansing and transformations.
-- Build dimension tables
-- Create a FactOrders table
-- Load cleaned data into a SQL Server data warehouse
+- Load data into dimension and fact tables.
+- Maintain referential integrity through foreign key relationships.

 ---

-## 🛠 Technologies Used
+## Technologies Used

 - SQL Server
 - SQL Server Integration Services (SSIS)